chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 Input data
 ----------

-The input to the streamer inception model are:
+The input to the discharge inception model are:

 #.
 Space and surface charge.
 #.
 Streamer inception threshold.